Rosh-Made/rosh-made/blog/software-testing.md

 ![](/assets/screen-shot-2022-01-11-at-8.29.42-am.png)

-\
-~ Also, don’t FORGET to get it reviewed by the professionals.

 ~ Obtained an I[STQB certification](https://www.istqb.org/certification-path-root/why-istqb-certification.html): This qualification will make a world of difference on the resume.

 ~ Volunteered for a start-up business as a manual tester to get hands-on experience and add it to the resume.
-Local experience is a MUST in a CV.
+Local experience is a MUST in a CV. \
+\
+Important: Don’t FORGET to get your resume reviewed by the professionals.

 • Network